zerasul/mdbook_en/1introduction/introduction.md

 * **Windows, Linux or MacOs Operating System**.
 For those using Linux, the examples and tools have been tested in environments based on Debian distributions (such as Ubuntu).
 * **Visual Studio Code** as an editor.
 Although you can use any editor you need, in this book we are going to use this editor as an example.
 Also, we are going to install custom tools for homebrew development.
 * **Docker**: although this is optional, a container can be used to be able to develop for Sega Mega Drive using SGDK.
 * **Mega Drive Blastem Emulator**.
 Although you can use any other such as Gens (with the modified Kmod version for Windows) or any other emulator.
-We are going to see some emulators on next chapters.
+We are going to see some emulators in the next chapters.
 * **Flash cartridge for Mega Drive**: Although it is not mandatory, if you have a Mega Drive, you can use a flash cartridge to load your roms and test them on real hardware.
 One of the best known is _Everdrive_.

 ## References